Campmeeting History Videos

 New Construction on the Campgrounds

 In 1974, the Campmeeting Board had a new building constructed housing two modern restrooms and four shower stalls.
 This was a great help to those who stayed nights during the week.
 The old four and five seater outhouses were no longer used, however, remnants of them may still be seen in the woods.
 In 1992, a new shelter house building was constructed and greatly improved the facilities at the grounds, and in 2014, a permanent tabernacle was put up.
-Over the past year, the Campmeeting Board has worked to update the bathrooms to make them ADA compliant and family friendly.
+During 2017-19, the Campmeeting Board worked to update the bathrooms to make them ADA compliant and family friendly.
+Two family bathrooms were added and the four shower stalls were remodeled into two larger stalls and one storage area.
+Also during 2019, the Campmeeting Board built an addition to the shelter house containing a kitchen area to be used during vacation bible school and added two camping spots with electrical hookups and water.

 Words about Campmeeting